freeorion/freeorion/README.md

   * [Void package] stable release: `# xbps-install freeorion`
   * [ArchLinux package] stable release
   * [openSUSE package] stable release: `# zypper in freeorion`

+To install FreeOrion from Flathub, follow the instructions to [install Flatpak and Flathub] and then install [FreeOrion][Flathub].

 ### Directories